Cooling & Airflow

 Portable AC runs but room stays hotBad venting, too much heat gain, wrong sizeHose, window seal, BTU, sunlightImprove vent seal and shadeElectrical or equipment problem

-Look for sun and heat gain
+Sun and heat gain

-Why bedrooms get hot at night
+Hot bedrooms at night

 Renter-friendly fixes